UCSBCarpentry/2020-06-03-UCSB-LibCarp/README.md

 [![Build Status](https://travis-ci.com/carpentries/workshop-template.svg?branch=gh-pages)](https://travis-ci.com/carpentries/workshop-template)

-# workshop-template
+# UCSB workshop-template

 This repository was created with The Carpentries' ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]'s) template for creating websites for workshops.

-Please *do your work in your repository's `gh-pages` branch*, since that is what is
+~~Please *do your work in your repository's `gh-pages` branch*, since that is what is
 [automatically published as a website by GitHub][github-project-pages].

 When we run this workshop, we'll have to clone it.
+Is this an *actual* Carpentry Workshop(tm)?
-Once we are done setting that up, please also [let us know][email] the workshop URL.
+If so, once we are done setting that up this workshop site, please also [let Carpentries know][email] the workshop URL.
 If this is a self-organised workshop, you should also [fill in the self-organized workshop form][self-organized-workshop-form] (if you have not already done so), so we can keep track of all workshops.
 We build the list of workshops on our websites from the data included in your `index.md` page.
 We can only do that if you [customize][customization] that page correctly *and* let us know the workshop URL.

 The pages on [customizing your website][customization], the [FAQ][faq], and the [design notes][design] have more detail on what we do and why.
 ## Customizing Your Website

-1. Go into your newly-created repository, which will be at `https://github.com/your_username/YYYY-MM-DD-site`.
+~~1.
+Go into your newly-created repository,
+    which will be at `https://github.com/your_username/YYYY-MM-DD-site`.
     For example,
     if your username is `gvwilson`,
     the repository's URL will be `https://github.com/gvwilson/2016-12-01-miskatonic`.

-3. Ensure you are on the gh-pages branch by clicking on the branch under the drop down in the menu bar (see the note below):
+~~3.
+Ensure you are on the gh-pages branch by clicking on the branch under the drop
+    down in the menu bar (see the note below):

     ![](fig/select-gh-pages-branch.png?raw=true)

-3. Edit the header of `index.md` to customize the list of instructors, workshop venue, etc.
+3. Edit the header of `index.md` to customize the list of instructors, ~~workshop venue, etc. ~~
     You can do this in the browser by clicking on it in the file view on GitHub and then selecting the pencil icon in the menu bar: